wieberinsma/my-rest-app/README.md

 custom filters are implemented once-per-request as part of the `SecurityFilterChain`, which in turn are to be explicitly declared as servlet (i.e. Tomcat) filters (see `SpringMvcApplication`).

 The demo'able login process is as follows.
-A POST call to the auto-generated login endpoint with valid credentials will result in a front-end 'redirect' (i.e. React conditionals) to a permission-protected serverside endpoint `/private`.
+Create a new user using the registration form.
+After that, use the login form to make a POST call to the auto-generated server-side login endpoint with valid credentials.
+This will result in a front-end 'redirect' (i.e. React conditionals) to a permission-protected serverside endpoint `/private`.
 In this demo, permissions are provided by default instead of using a role-permission table, resulting in a successful render of the HTML that is represented for `/private` using React.
+It is advised to implement an actual rigorous permission system going forward.

+The current implementation also provide a stepping stone for other authentication implementation such as OAuth 2.0, requiring minimal changes to the `WebSecurityConfig` file.

-### Buid process
+### Build process
 The basic process of building the Web App is to delegate the build process to Maven.
 For command line usage this is straightforward through use of its binaries.
 For others, such as the IntelliJ IDE, it requires you to denote this delegation manually (`Settings > Build, Execution, Deployment > Build Tools > Maven > Runner > Delegate IDE build/run actions to Maven`).